bradparker/miso-style/README.md

 ## Usage

 The `MisoStyle` module exports a function called `base` (this is a silly name) it wraps existing Miso element functions so that they become "style-aware".
-Elements wrapped by base take an extra arg, a `stylesheet`, which is a set of CSS rules you'd like to apply to this element.
+Elements wrapped by base take an extra arg, a `Styles` value, which is a set of CSS rules you'd like to apply to this element.

 It looks like this: